gbif/ssg-gb27/content/05_travel-accommodation/en.md

 ## Travel requirements for entering the United States

 GB27 participants are responsible for preparing their own travel documentation requirements for entering the United States.
-Visa invitation letters can be provided as requested.

 ### Visa

-Information to be provided by the local organizer.

 If you need a visa to enter the United States, please make sure to apply well in advance of the meeting.
+Visa invitation letters can be provided as requested.

+ADD INFORMATION FROM LOCAL ORGANIZER